mukjemal/muki_sql_dba/README.md

-*This repository is used for sql development*
+*This repository is used for sql dba*